Guidance for the student pregnancy, maternity, paternity and adoption policy

 Student Support Services

-If a student becomes pregnant before or during a period of study abroad, they should contact the Centre for Global Programmes and their academic supervisor to discuss a support plan.
+If a student becomes pregnant before or during a period of study abroad, they should contact the Centre for Global Programmes and their academic supervisor to discuss a Pregnancy and Maternity Support Plan.

 University sources of information and help